sqcndev/SquishyCoinQT/src/cc/CC made easy.md

 Chapter 4 - CC rpc extensions
 Currently, CC contracts need to be integrated at the source level.
 This limits who is able to create and add new CC contracts, which at first is good, but eventually will be a too strict limitation.
 The runtime bindings chapter will touch on how to break out of the source based limitation, but there is another key interface level, the RPC.

-By convention, each CC contract adds an associated set of rpc calls to the komodo-cli.
+By convention, each CC contract adds an associated set of rpc calls to the squishy-cli.
 This not only simplifies the creation of the CC contract transactions, it further will allow dapps to be created just via rpc calls.
 That will require there being enough foundational CC contracts already in place.
 As we find new usecases that cannot be implemented via rpc, then a new CC contract is made that can handle that (and more) and the power of the rpc level increases.
 This is a long term process.

 The typical rpc calls that are added <CC>address, <CClist>, <CCinfo> return the various special CC addresses, the list of CC contract instances and info about each CC contract instance.
 Along with an rpc that creates a CC instance and of course the calls to invoke a CC instance.